lolek24/lolek24/README.md

 ### Hi there 👋

-I'm 🔹 SAP Developer 🔹 SAP Solution Architect 🔹 SAP DevOps 🔹 working in Warsaw, Poland.
+I'm 🔹 SAP Developer 🔹 SAP Solution Architect 🔹 SAP DevOps 🔹 currently working as a freelancer in Warsaw, Poland.
+I have been developing applications within the SAP system for over 15 years.

 <br>📣 Would you like to contact me, you can find me here:<br/>
 <p>